 Time allocation is done by Priorities (Section 11.2).
-The figure below shows the average realised completeness of time per priority over the past three semesters.
+The figure below shows the average realised completeness of time per priority over the past five semesters.
+(For P0 the completeness refers to the triggered observations.)

 1. Current Status of the Telescope